kubradizlek/abuse_neglected_child_fatalities/README.md

 -Child protection programs should consider gender-specific risk factors and provide targeted awareness campaigns for caregivers, emphasizing alternative discipline methods and early intervention.

+## Conclusion

+This project aimed to shed light on child fatalities due to abuse and neglect in Texas from 2015 to 2024.
+Through data analysis and visualization, several key patterns emerged.
+Child fatalities fluctuated over the years, with noticeable peaks in 2020, possibly influenced by external factors such as the COVID-19 pandemic and increased family stress.
+Certain regions, like Arlington, Houston, and Austin, had significantly higher fatality rates, indicating the need for localized intervention strategies.
+Infants (0-1) and toddlers (2-4) were the most affected age groups, emphasizing the importance of early childhood protection measures.
+Males accounted for a larger share of fatalities, suggesting potential differences in risk exposure or response to abuse.

+While numbers tell a stark reality, they also serve as a call to action.
+This analysis underscores the urgent need for stronger child protection policies, increased awareness, and better support systems for at-risk children.
+By leveraging data, we can identify high-risk groups, allocate resources more effectively, and ultimately work toward preventing these tragedies before they happen.